bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/03-Blog-CRUD/README.md

-- **Folder**: `12-Blog-CRUD/Unsolved`

-- **INSTRUCTIONS**:

-  The goal of this exercise is to add Sequelize CRUD methods inside each route specified in the comments in the api-routes.js file.
+# Blog CRUD

+In this activity, you will add validations for the `Post` model and add Sequelize CRUD methods to the routes.

+## Instructions

+* Create a `blogger` DB.

-  1. Open the folder slacked out to you, run `npm install`
+* Navigate to the [Unsolved](Unsolved/) folder and run `npm install` in your terminal.

-  2. Open the `config` folder and update the `connection.js` file to match your own local MySQL database.
+* Be sure to modify the [connection.js](Unsolved/config/connection.js) file to include your MySQL user/database information.

-  3. Navigate to the `api-routes.js` file inside of the `routes` folder.
+* Open the [post.js](Unsolved/models/post.js) file and examine the Sequelize `Post` model.

+* Add the following validations:

+  1. Flags to the `title` and `body` to prevent NULL values from being entered.

+  2. A validation to the `title` so that it must be between 1 and 160 characters.

+  3. A flag to the category so that it has a default value of "Personal" if a value is not supplied.

-  4. Fill in each route with the code described in the comments to add each CRUD action.
+* Open the [api-routes.js](Unsolved/routes/api-routes.js) file and fill in each route with the following Sequelize methods:

+  * Add a Sequelize `findAll()` method inside the GET route to get the posts of a specific category.

+  * Add a Sequelize `findOne()` method inside the GET route to get a single post using the id from `req.params.id`.

+  * Add a Sequelize `create()` method inside the POST route to save a new post using the data in `req.body`.

+  * Add a Sequelize `destroy()` method inside the DELETE route to delete a post using the id from `req.params.id`.

+  * Add a Sequelize `update()` method inside the PUT route to update a post using the new todo data in `req.body`.

-- We can test our code works by checking to see if we have the following functionality (recommended order):
+* To test if everything is working properly, open your terminal and run `npm start` and navigate to `localhost:3001` in your browser.
+We can check to see if we have the following functionality (recommended order):

-  - Create a new post
+  1. Create a new post

-  - Get a list of all posts
+  2. Get a list of all posts

-    - Get a list of all posts of a category
+  3. Get a list of all posts of a category

-    - Edit a post
+  4. Edit a post

-    - Delete a post
+  5. Delete a post

+## Hint(s)

+* You may need to consult the [Sequelize Validations & Constraints docs](https://sequelize.org/master/manual/validations-and-constraints.html).

-- **If things aren't working as expected, check to see if any errors logged to the terminal.**
+* If things aren't working as expected, check to see if any errors logged to the terminal.